-\denotes those task demands which are deemed appropriate for use in stand-alone item development
+^{}denotes those task demands which are deemed appropriate for use in stand-alone item development

-T = ==== 4 Performance 3-ESS3-1 Expectation Make a claim about the merit of a desig n solution that reduces the impacts of a weather-related Dimensions hazard.
-ESS3.B: Natural Hazards Cause and Effect Dimensions Engaging in Argument from Evidence Make a claim about the merit of a solution to a problem by citing relevant evidence about how it meets the criteria and constraints of the problem.
+Performance 3-ESS3-1 Expectation Make a claim about the merit of a desig n solution that reduces the impacts of a weather-related Dimensions hazard.
+Engaging in Argument from Evidence ESS3.B: Natural Hazards Cause and Effect Difficultions Make a claim about the merit of a solution to a problem by citing relevant evidence about how it meets the criteria and constraints of the problem.
 A variety of natural hazards result from natural processes.
-Humans cannot eliminate natural hazards but can take steps to reduce their impacts. • Cause-and-effect relationships are routinely identified, tested, and used to explain change.
-Clarifications Assessment Clarifications and Content Limits veather-related hazards could include l d lighting rods. parriers to prevent Science Vocabulary Students Are Expected to Know Natural process, earthquake, tsunami, tornado, flooding, severe weather, coastal erosion, landslide, avalanche, dams, levees, lightning, lightning rod, forecast, drought.
+Humans cannot eliminate natural hazards but can take steps to reduce their impacts.
+Cause-and-effect relationships are routinely identified, tested, and used to explain change.
+Clarifications and Content Limits Examples of design solutions to we flooding, wind resistant roofs, and veather-related hazards could include be lighting rods. parriers to prevent Science Vocabulary Students Are Expected to Know Natural process, earthquake, tsunami, tornado, flooding, severe weather, coastal erosion, landslide, avalanche, dams, levees, lightning, lightning rod, forecast, drought.
 Science Vocabulary Students Are Not Expected to Know Fault line, names of clouds, names of storms, magma, types of volcanoes, low pressure, high pressure systems, El Niño, La Niña, jet stream.
-Phe nomena Context/ Phenomena For this performance expectation, phen solutions. omena should refer to hazard and one or more design Some example phenomena for 3-ESS3-1 : s struck by lightning more often than tl ne surrounding higher than the levees around it ather River was high in February 2017, t, and no flooding occurred.
-When the ary 2017, the surrounding area flooded water level of the Surfside, New Jersey, sits on stilts/pos with a sump pump does not have molomold.
-This Perf ormance Expectation and associated Evid ence Statements support the following g Task Demands. • Demands - or assemble from a collection, including of colution resolves/improves. distractors, the relevant aspects of the hazard that a given 2.
-Using the given information, select or identify the criteria against which the design solution should be judged.
-3. Using gi 3.
-Using given information, select or identify constraints that the design solution must meet.
+Phenomena Context/ Phenomena For this performance expectation, phenomena should refer to hazard and one or more design solutions.
+Some example phenomena for 3-ESS3-1: A building with a lightning rod is struck by lightning more often than the surrounding buildings.
+When the water level of the Feather River was high in February 2017, the water never rose higher than the levees around it, and no flooding occurred.
+When the water level of the Russian River was high in February 2017, the surrounding area flooded.
+A house built near the ocean in Surfside, New Jersey, sits on stilts/posts.
+A basement in a building fitted with a sump pump does not have mold while the basements of other nearby buildings have mold.
+This Performance Expectation and associated Evidence Statements support the following Task Demands.
+Task Demands - or assemble from a collection, including colution resolves/improves. distractors, the relevant aspects of the hazard that a given 2.
+Using th ne given information, select or identify the e criteria against which the design solu tion should be judged.
+3. Using gi ven information, select or identify constra aints that the design solution must me et.